Run control¶

 This is an advanced option used when testing multiple versions of Autory on the same computer.
 If in doubt, leave this cell blank.

-This is only applicable when clicking the Save & Run button in the model workbook (not in the Autory Excel ribbon),
+This is only applicable when clicking the old Save & Run button in a

 See this guide for more information.